What Is the Best Medicine for Diarrhea and Vomiting?

 - Essential salts (sodium and potassium)

-- Glucose for energy absorption
+- Glucose that helps absorption

 ORS does not stop diarrhea immediately, but it prevents dehydration, which is the most dangerous complication.

-How to Take ORS Correctly
+How to take ORS correctly

-- Dissolve one sachet in clean drinking water
+- Dissolve one sachet in clean drinking water (as per the pack instructions)

 - Take small sips frequently

-- Continue even if vomiting occurs
+- Continue even if vomiting occurs (small, repeated sips often stay down better)

-Medicines for Vomiting
+Medicines for vomiting

 When vomiting is severe and prevents fluid intake, doctors may recommend anti-vomiting medicines.

-| Medicine Type | Purpose | Important Note |
+| Medicine type | Purpose | Important note |

 |---|---|---|

-| Antiemetics | Reduce nausea and vomiting | Use only with medical advice |
+| Antiemetics | Reduce nausea and vomiting | Use only with medical advice (especially for kids, elderly, pregnancy, and people with other illnesses) |

-Medicines for Diarrhea
+Medicines for diarrhea

-Zinc Supplements
+Zinc supplements

-Zinc is strongly recommended for children with diarrhea.
+Zinc is strongly recommended for children with diarrhea in many medical guidelines.
+It can help reduce duration, severity, and recurrence.

 Probiotics

 Probiotics may help restore healthy gut bacteria disturbed by infection or antibiotics.
+They are commonly used in mild to moderate cases (benefit varies by strain and person).

-Medicines that stop bowel movement may provide temporary relief but are not advised in children or when fever or blood in stool is present.
+Medicines that slow bowel movement may provide temporary relief in some adults, but they are not advised in children and should be avoided if fever or blood in stool is present.
+They can sometimes trap infection inside the gut.

+No. Antibiotics are not routinely required.
 Most diarrhea cases are viral and self-limiting.

 Doctors may prescribe antibiotics only when:

-- Bacterial infection is confirmed
+- Bacterial infection is suspected/confirmed

 - There is blood or mucus in stool